 This course is an introduction to the radiologic technology profession.
-Also presented are an introduction to the principles of radiographic exposure, digital imaging, and image processing.
-Practice in the fundamentals of equipment operation and image processing in the Campus x-ray lab provides the basis for developing initial psychomotor skills necessary to function as a radiologic technologist.
+Subject areas studied include the development of the practice of radiology, medical relationships and ethics, use of basic x-ray equipment and accessories, prime exposure factors, and digital imaging processing.
+Practice in the fundamentals of equipment operation and image processing in the Imaging Sciences X-Ray Lab provides the basis for developing initial psychomotor skills necessary to function as a radiographer.